Earn money by answering our surveys

 Satisfaction Surveys: How to Get Worthless Results

-Customer satisfaction surveys are useful, but you still need to know how to use them.
-I have often explained what to do.
-Let me show you today, an example of what not to do.
-Below, is a real example found in the showroom of one of the world’s top 3 car manufacturers.
+Customer satisfaction surveys are all very well, but you must know how to use them.
+I’ve often told you what to do.
+Let me show you an example of what not to do.
+This is a real-life example from the dealership of one of the world’s 3 leading car brands (Toyota).

 Problem n°1: biased answers